This user has not added any information to their profile yet.

 LeGary, R. (2017).
 College students with autism spectrum disorder: Perceptions of social supports that buffer college-related stress and facilitate academic success.
 Journal of Postsecondary Education and Disability, 30, 251-268.

-Dr. LeGary believes that learning is a collaborative, equitable, and visible process that is mutually beneficial and transformative for both students and the teacher.
-This mindset is predicated on an active learning approach that engages and motivates, with rigor and support, students in their personalized educational growth.
-The classroom environment needs to be safe, caring, and non-judgmental to foster openness and risk taking among students as an integral part of the cooperative learning experience.
-Furthermore, the aim of education is to develop and hone students' critical thinking skills, effective verbal and written communication, inclusive worldview, knowledge inquiry, and creativity.
+I believe that learning is a collaborative, equitable, and visible process that is mutually beneficial and transformative for both students and the teacher.
+This mindset is predicated on an active learning approach that engages and motivates students in their personalized educational growth with rigor and support.
+The classroom environment needs to be safe, caring, and non-judgmental to foster openness and risk-taking among students as an integral part of the cooperative learning experience.
+Furthermore, education aims to develop and hone students' critical thinking skills, effective verbal and written communication, inclusive worldview, knowledge inquiry, and creativity.
 All of which can be generalized to a variety of career opportunities in teaching and serving others.

 Excellence in Scholarship Faculty Wall and Certificate Recognition, Goodwin University, 2023